Jfinkiewicz213/Test1/README.md

 # Test1
-This is a Test for Atom IDE
+This is a Test Repo for Atom IDE